 Day 5: Pontevedra – Caldas de Reis | 21km

-Leave Pontevedra through the pleasant countryside.
-This stage to Caldas de Reis is fairly long but not demanding, and you will have the opportunity to rest your tired feet in Caldas de Reis’ thermal springs.
+Leave Pontevedra and head back into the countryside.
+This stage of the camino, to Caldas de Reis, is fairly long but it is mostly flat.
+In Caldas de Reis, there is the opportunity to rest your tired feet and relax at one of the town’s spas, thanks to the nearby thermal springs.

 - Walking for the day: 21km, 5-6h

 - Accommodation: Hotel Roquiño or similar in Caldas de Reis